mppise/ai-dapter/README.md

       "ai_response": "The current time in Mumbai is 08:55 AM on October 8, 2023.",
         "ai_status": "OK",
           "ai_context": {
-        "original_question": "\"what time is it in Mumbai?\"", "response_summary": "The current time in Mumbai is 08:55 AM on October 8, 2023.", "entities": {
+        "question": "\"what time is it in Mumbai?\"", "response_summary": "The current time in Mumbai is 08:55 AM on October 8, 2023.", "entities": {
           "Location": [